 This form of psychological abuse results in PTSD (Post-Traumatic Stress Disorder), C-PTSD (Complex Post-Traumatic Stress Disorder), depression, anxiety, panic attacks, and other clinical conditions that require treatment by a licensed psychotherapist.

 4. Do know that it is NOT your job to heal or fix your loved one.

 5. Your job is to offer unconditional empathy and comfort to your loved one.

 If there is something you do not understand about narcissistic abuse, ask your loved one.
 They likely will have read a library of articles and books on the subject in their quest to reduce the cognitive dissonance associated with narcissistic abuse.

 6. Do understand that your loved one is in the process of breaking a trauma bond with an abuser.

 Please read about what a trauma bond is, why the attachment is like crazy glue, and why your loved one is likely feeling like they are going through withdrawal from a bad drug (albeit temporarily).

 7. Do encourage your loved one to engage in self-care,

-including good sleep and nutrition, exercise, positive social supports.
+Including good sleep and nutrition, exercise, and positive social support.

 8. Do provide hope that things will be better.